 High plasticity level induced by drugs, such as serotoninergic antidepressants and psychedelics, is not beneficial per se.
 It renders the brain and behavior more susceptible to change according to contextual factors, such as the living conditions.
 Therefore, high plasticity is therapeutic when combined with favorable context achieved through psychotherapy or environmental interventions.

-A mathematical formula of plasticity: predicting the transition from psychopathology to wellbeing
+A computational, network-based approach to quantify plasticity: predicting transitions from psychopathology to wellbeing

 Breaking free from the inflammatory trap of depression: regulating the interplay between immune activation and plasticity to foster mental health